beetcb/repll/README.md

 - `fake line`: sometimes, you want to process input just in one line(by hitting enter, you don't wanna create a new prompt).
 But readline won't let you do that line feed, repll implement that by using `onFakeLine`, press `<shift-DownArrow>` to try it!
 - `livly prompt`: by passing a prompt string sequence to repll, every time you press enter, a brand new prompt prompts up!
 - `livly placeholder`: can be used to give user tips on what to do, it has `livly` feature too!
+- `arrow key navigation`: you can using arrow keys to edit the text you input, we currently don't support `fake line` + `arrow key navigation`, this can lead to strange behavior, but the fact that it is still working 💊 (PR is welcome)

 ### Get started!